SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/monitoring-and-control.md

 #### Digital output

 Digital outputs can be controlled using the "Relay array control" widget, see the screenshot below.
-The green icon means “closed (low value)” and the red icon means “opened (high value)”.
+The green icon means "closed (low value)" and the red icon means "opened (high value)".
 The numbering of the GPIO pins are the same as listed on the router.
 For the NTC-220 model, three GPIO pins can be set.

 ![Relay Array Widget](/images/device-demos/casa-system-router/router-relay-array.png)